Standing out from the crowd: some basic tips

 Why are those 10% successful?
 Because they have positioned themselves as the names that people instantly think of when they want to buy a particular product online.

 How do they do that?
 It is all about consistent, repeated brand positioning and messaging.
-Backed up by service delivery which aligns the brand promises made to the customer.
-If Amazon didn’t deliver your goods or the build quality was poor and your items broke quickly then the service doesn’t match to the promise and you wouldn’t be likely to place another order with them.
+Backed-up by service delivery which aligns the brand promises made to the customer.

 Showing up and then getting noticed are two primary pillars of effective brand building.

-There is another well-worn business adage.
-To do business with you, people need to know, like and trust you.
-That’s one of the core tenants of a good brand strategy.
-In it’s very simplest terms… ‘Know’ means both to see you and recognise you.
+In the very simplest terms… ‘Know’ means both to see you and recognise you.
 ‘Like’ means they think they could do business with you.
-‘Trust’ means to believe you deliver a credible service – for most people that means some validated social proof.
+‘Trust’ means to believe you deliver a credible service… for most people, that means some validated social proof.

 The decision process

 As touched on earlier – we all make buying decisions based on emotions.
 It happens mainly in the limbic system which is the seat of our emotional brain.
-To build a business band that engages that section of our brains properly involves a number of components.

-Logo design (and visual identity)
+Logo design (and your wider visual identity)

-A logo is a brand mark.
-A badge that represents the company.
-An affective brand strategy will ensure that your logo is imbibed with all the meaning and values that the company has decided it wishes to communicate to it’s audience.
 This goes beyond the mere design of the logo itself.
 The brand strategy, the business model and delivery, and the rest of the communication and identity system employed by the company – everything has to fully align.
-Everything has to underpin the logo – which essentally acts as the face of the brand.
+Everything has to underpin the logo – which essentially acts as the face of the brand.

-As such, a logo carries a lot of weight on its shoulders.
-It plays a crucially important role in your branding strategy.
-When designed correctly, your logo can instantly capture the target audience’s attention.
+attention.
 It can connect with and engage emotions, and play a significant role in creating a recongised brand that can be trusted.
 Remember we are trying to get to know, like and trust!
-So the know part starts with the a recognisable logo.
+So, the know part starts with a recognisable logo.

 Use transparency to your advantage